 What fills up the context

-Several factors contribute to context usage:
+Several factors contribute to context usage in elvex:

-Assistant configuration:
+Agent configuration:

-Rules and instructions you've written
+Rules and instructions you've written for your agent's behavior

 Context field information

-Connected datasources that get retrieved
+Connected datasources that get retrieved during the conversation

 Enabled actions and their descriptions

-Attachments: Files you've uploaded to the conversation
+Attachments: Files you've uploaded to the conversation, especially large documents, PDFs, or spreadsheets.

-Integration data: Information pulled from connected tools and databases
+Integration data: Information pulled from connected tools and databases when your agent uses actions.

 What to do when context is full